OyvindElgvin/Data-Lake-with-Spark/README.md

-# Project: Data Lake
+# Project: Data Lake with Spark
-This is an ETL, 'Extract, Transform, and Load', pipeline for the company Sparkify that extracts the data from S3, transforms the data in Apache Spark into a set of fact and dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
+This is an ETL, 'Extract, Transform, and Load', pipeline for the company Sparkify that extracts data from S3, transforms the data in Apache Spark into a set of fact and dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
+This move from legacy Data Warehouse to a Data Lake will give the analytics team at Sparkify faster transformation of the data, and reduce the cost of operation.